zhenga1/Anodroid/README.md

 Ideally, one should also have a recent version of DS Solidworks.

-The design files can be found in the root directory:
+The design files can be found in the root directory.

+The **aim of this project** is to eventually allow the robot to posesss the ability to run and walk dynamically on flat and tilted surfaces.

 # EDIT:
 Anodroid is now a 12-DOF humanoid-robot.
 Two have been added on between the foot and shin parts to allow the robot to tilt left and right